Privacy & Security

 Debt collection is of public interest and we have a legitimate interest to process your personal data as we have been formally instructed by the original creditor in respect of recovering an outstanding debt.
 Processing your personal data is necessary to collect the debt and is allowed even if you do not consent to the processing.

-In accordance with our legitimate interest we may also undertake the following activities, but not limited to:
+In accordance with our legitimate interests, we may also undertake the following activities, including but not limited to:

-Tracing, which may include improvement of the data we already hold on you from Credit Reference Agencies.;
+Tracing, which may include improving the data we already hold about you using information from Credit Reference Agencies;

 Search public registers and domains;